jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     tree: command not found

-when it is installed, you will see a tree of directories_ and files_.
+when it is installed, the terminal_ shows a tree of directories_ and files_.
 The tree_ program shows how files_ and folders_ on a computer are related.

 A `folder/directory`_ is a container for files_.
 It helps organize things, just like a folder in a file cabinet is used to put files that belong together in one place.